47chirp/5C-Pay/README.md

 # 5C-Pay

-This project is broken into two seperate components one of which is a very simple simulation of how different readers work for cards.
+This project is broken into two seperate components one of which is a very simple demonstration of how different readers work for cards.

-The idea is to demonstrate first how RFIC card readers work, with a very simple demonstration using the 5Cs
+The idea is to demonstrate first how RFIC card readers work, with a simple simulation of the the 5Cs system.

 The simulation is then broken into sub-parts.
 We have an option to swipe into a building, in this case if the user is a Pomona student they will gain access to a Pomona building.
 In the case where they are not, we return back a